-The written qualifying examination is known as the Ph.D. preliminary examination in HSSEAS.
+The written qualifying examination is known as the Ph.D. preliminary examination in

+HSSEAS.
 After mastering the body of knowledge defined in the major field, students take a preliminary examination in the major field.
-The examination typically consists of both a written part and an oral part. and students pass the entire examination and not in parts.
+The examination typically consists of both a written part and an oral part, and students pass the entire examination and not in parts.
 The oral part does not exceed two hours and in some major fields is not required at all.
-Students who fail the examination may repeat it once only. subiect to the approval of the major field committee.
-The major field examination, together with the three courses in each of the two minor fields, should be completed within six quarters after admission to the Ph.D. program.
+Students who fail the examination may repeat it once only, subiect to the approval of the major field committee.
+The major field examination, together with the three courses in a minor field, should be completed within six quarters after admission to the Ph.D. program.
+After passing the written qualifying exami-